HanGuangXin/ByteTrack_ReID/README.md

 # ByteTrack_ReID

+**[update 20220511]**:

+1. Please open issue with English, not Chinese, so the discussi can benifit the community.

+2. To switch from different trackers, please replace the byte_track.py with other files.

+3. Training proceduer is the same as original ByteTrack.
+If you want to train the model on larger datasets with ids, please follow JDE/FairMOT.

 **[update 20220428]**:

 I found a ReID related bug of original ByteTrack.
 I made a PR to ByteTrack and it is merged to master branch of ByteTrack. https://github.com/ifzhang/ByteTrack/pull/184